KevCaz/KevCaz.github.io/content/notes/imagemagick/combineImage.md

 ---
 title: "Combine images with ImageMagick"
-date: 2019-05-14
+date: 2019-05-16
 tags: [ImageMagick, image manipulation, convert, PhyloPic]
 ---

 I do love create figures with R, I found quite satisfying to make them very personalized, yet reproducible!
-However soetime I wish combining two plots were easier (very often it requires to build larges matrices and crazy `layout()` calls).
+However I sometime wish that combining two plots was  easier (as it often requires to build larges matrices and crazy `layout()` calls).
 I was looking for a simple way to do basic combinations of customized R figures, and I stumbled on [this discussion on <i class="fa fa-stack-exchange" aria-hidden="true"></i>](https://superuser.com/questions/290656/combine-multiple-images-using-imagemagick) showing how easy it is to do so with [ImageMagick](https://imagemagick.org/script/develop.php).
 Let me exemplify with